bewimsical/CSC366-Final-Project/Part1 - Project Proposal/PROPOSAL.md

 ### Project Title: <br/>
-_How Do Online Reviews of Consumer Tech Products Correlate with Sales Performance?_
+_How Are Online Reviews of Consumer Tech Products Impacted by The Product Type ?_

 **Research Question**:	<br/>
-Do customer ratings and review sentiment for consumer tech products (e.g., laptops, headphones, phones, smartwatches, etc.) have a measurable impact on their sales performance?
+Are customer ratings and review for consumer tech products (e.g., laptops, headphones, phones, smartwatches, etc.) impacted depending on the type of product?
 We want to know do consumers heavily rely on reviews before making tech purchases.
 Do reviews or price have higher impact on competitive products.
+Do certain categories of products have a higher rating on average?

 ### Data Sources (Messy Data Requirement): <br/>
-**Amazon Product Advertising API**:
-> (or scraping Walmart, BestBuy, Newegg, Amazon gives reviews, ratings, and metadata (number of reviews, star rating, etc.).
+> BestBuy and Newegg for reviews, ratings, and metadata (number of reviews, star rating, etc.).

 **Sales data proxies**:
-> Amazon/Walmart Best Seller Ranks (BSR), which correlate with sales volume.
-Monthly product rankings from BestBuy/Newegg (scrapable).
+> Monthly product rankings from BestBuy/Newegg (scrapable).

 **Messiness**:
 > Reviews are unstructured text → requires NLP preprocessing.
 Sales ranks are indirect (need normalization).
-Data must be merged across time and product categories.
+Data must be merged across product categories.